mdklatt/serial-python/README.rst

 Requirements
 ------------

-Python 2.6 and 2.7 are supported, although **2.6 support is deprecated** and will be dropped in a future version.
+Python 2.7 is required.
 While an attempt has been made to maximize forward compatibility with Python 3.3+, this has not been tested.

 Packages
 ~~~~~~~~